Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: Conclusion

 In this paper we have only dealt with the maximal transcendental weight part of the correlators.
 It would be interesting to see whether the generating function \eqref{generatorcorrelatoroneloopuplift} automatically incorporates the full structure dictated by the OPE.
-Moreover, it would very useful to test our conjectured action in \eqref{llbarction} for correlators with arbitrary charges as well as for higher loops, and to understand how the structures we found in this paper generalise to higher-dimensional theories.
+Moreover, it would be very useful to test our conjectured action in \eqref{llbarction} for correlators with arbitrary charges as well as for higher loops, and to understand how the structures we found in this paper generalise to higher-dimensional theories.
 For example, does a one-loop massless scalar bubble diagram in AdS$_5 \times$S$^5$ have anything to do with correlators in $\mathcal{N}=4$ SYM?
 In fact, while a (Mellin) formula for arbitrary charges at order $\lambda^{-\frac{3}{2}}$ is known \cite{Aprile:2022tzr}, it is still not clear if and how this can be written in terms of a generating function, which will most likely involve the sixth order differential operator found in \cite{Abl:2021mxo}.

-While the correlators we considered have superconformal symmetry, the bulk effective theories we constructed are non-supersymmetric so it is conceivable that they can be adapted to describe less idealised situations.
+While the correlators we considered have superconformal symmetry, the bulk effective theories we constructed are non-supersymmetric because it is possible to factor out a polynomial which encodes all the supersymmetry from the four-point correlators, so it is conceivable that the these effective can be adapted to describe less idealised situations.
 Indeed, since AdS$_2\times$S$^2$ arises in the near horizon limit of extremal black holes, the approach developed in this paper may ultimately provide powerful new tools for the study of semi-realistic black holes using effective field theory.
 Moreover, 4-point correlators in asymptotically AdS backgrounds are known to encode bound-states, quasi-normal modes, and gravitational radiation \cite{Dodelson:2022eiz}.
 It would therefore be very exciting if these ideas can be combined with the ones developed in this paper to compute real-world gravitational wave observables.